splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-backend.rst

 Learn more
 ===========================================================================

-* To learn more about how Zero Config Auto Instrumentation works in Splunk Observability Cloud, see :new-page:`more detailed documentation in GitHub <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/docs/auto-instrumentation-install.md#how-does-auto-instrumentation-work>`.
+* To learn more about how automatic discovery and configuration works in Splunk Observability Cloud, see :new-page:`more detailed documentation in GitHub <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/docs/auto-instrumentation-install.md#how-does-auto-instrumentation-work>`.
 * See :new-page:`the operator pattern in the Kubernetes documentation <https://kubernetes.io/docs/concepts/extend-kubernetes/operator/>` for more information.